Vimana: Etymology

 The Sanskrit word vimāna (विमान) literally means "measuring out, traversing" or "having been measured out".
 Monier Monier-Williams defines vimāna as "a car or a chariot of the gods, any self-moving aerial car sometimes serving as a seat or throne, sometimes self-moving and carrying its occupant through the air; other descriptions make the Vimana more like a house or palace, and one kind is said to be seven stories high", and quotes the Pushpaka Vimana of Ravana as an example.
 It may denote any car or vehicle, especially a bier or a ship as well as a palace of an emperor, especially with seven stories.
-Nowadays, vimāna, vimān or biman means "aircraft" in Indian languages.
-For example in the town name Vimanapura (a suburb of Bangalore) and Vimannagar, a town in Pune.
+Nowadays, vimāna, vimān or bimān means "aircraft" in Indian languages, for example, the Bangladesh Biman (national flag carrier of Bangladesh) and in the town names Vimanapura (a suburb of Bangalore) and Vimannagar (a town in Pune).
 In another context, Vimana is a feature in Hindu temple architecture.

-Vedas

-The predecessors of the flying vimanas of the Sanskrit epics are the flying chariots employed by various gods in the Vedas: the Sun (see Sun chariot) and Indra and several other Vedic deities are transported by flying wheeled chariots pulled by animals, usually horses.

-The existing Rigveda versions do not mention vimanas, but verses from, RV 1.164.47-48, also known as The Riddle Hymn, were taken as evidence for a spacecraft by Indian philosopher and social leader Dayananda Saraswati who believed in the infallible authority of the Vedas.